Captain Kimberly Litsheim

 - First Shift Jail Supervisor 608-757-7961

 - Second Shift Jail Supervisor 608-757-7959

 - Assistant Jail Administrator 608-757-7907

-All Inmate visits are conducted through video visitation provided by Telmate.
-Visitors need to set up an account with Telmate in order to visit or deposit funds on inmate accounts.
+All Inmate visits are conducted through video visitation provided by ICSolutions.
+Visitors need to set up an account with ICSolutions in order to visit or deposit funds on inmate accounts.

 Inmates are allowed one free 30-minute visit per week.
 Friends and family may purchase additional visits during the week.
 The cost for additional visits are as follows:*

 $ 7.50 when using the kiosk in the front lobby of the Rock County Jail

 $ 7.50 when visiting remotely (via the website)

 *Charges for additional visits are subject to change.

 Visitation is conducted 7 days a week during the following hours: